Turkish economy unaffected by coup bid

 Turkey’s Central Bank said Sunday that it would cut the commission on daily liquidity options for banks to zero as well as provide them with unlimited liquidity to maintain efficient functioning of the financial markets following Friday’s failed coup.

-Tags: turkey, turkey news, economy, economy news, euro, economy minister, turkey economy, Turkey investment, bank, economy foresight, Yannick Demoustier, try, turkish lira, try eur, try usd, usd, central bank rate, central bank turkey, central bank, central bank of turkey, Fatih Erkan Doğan, agency, rating agency, turkey economy stats, gdp, turkey economic assessment, turkey gdp, turkey gdp evolution, turkey gdp growth, turkey economic growth, turkey banking, turkey finance, banking news, finance news, turkey finance news, mehmet simsek, europe economy, merkez bankası, turkey gdp 2016, gdp 2016, gdp growth, turkey finance minister, eur try, usd try, europe finance
+Tags: euro, turkey economy, Turkey investment, bank, economy foresight, Yannick Demoustier, try, turkish lira, try eur, try usd, usd, central bank rate, central bank turkey, central bank, central bank of turkey, Fatih Erkan Doğan, agency, rating agency, turkey economy stats, gdp, turkey economic assessment, turkey gdp, turkey gdp evolution, turkey gdp growth, turkey economic growth, turkey banking, turkey finance, banking news, finance news, turkey finance news, mehmet simsek, europe economy, merkez bankası, turkey gdp 2016, gdp 2016, gdp growth, turkey finance minister, eur try, usd try, europe finance